Doritites

-Doritites bosniackii is a fossil swallowtail butterfly in the subfamily Parnassiinae.
+Doritites bosniaskii is a fossil swallowtail butterfly in the subfamily Parnassiinae.
 It was described by Rebel in 1898.
-The genus and its sole species was described from the Miocene of Tuscany, Italy.
+The genus and its sole species were described from the Miocene of Tuscany, Italy.

+The fossil shows light and dark bands of scales on the wings, and traces on the rock near the fossil have been interpreted as showing pamassiine-like wing characters, but could also be rock artifacts.